Extended payment of Housing Benefit

 Extended payment for a homeowner

-How much you will get
+How much you'll get and how you get paid

-Extended Payment when you're working
+Extended payment when you're working

 How to appeal